How can God be One and Three at the same time?

 Similarly, although God is a single entity, He has a Mind (the Father), Heart (the Holy Spirit), and Body (Jesus).
 However, unlike us, God's component "parts" or "facets" all can be in different places at once.
 In fact, His Holy Spirit itself has at least a sevenfold nature (Revelation 4:5) and can be in multiple places at the same time.
-Read more details in God: One, Two, and Three and Who Is God?
+Read more details in God: One, Two, and Three and in the singular and multiple section of my commentary, Who Is God?

 I conceptualize the Father as encompassing the "Essence," "Mind," and perfect "Will" of God.
 The Will of the Father is executed precisely by the Son and the Holy Spirit.
 I view the Holy Spirit as containing God's "Emotion" and "Power," the Agent by Whom God senses and energizes His Creation and expresses Himself to all He has created.
 And I see the Son, Jesus, as the "Body" or visible manifestation of the Father through Whom He crafted, shaped, and fine-tuned His Creation and by Whom He handles or touches everything.